UNT-CAS/ipinfo/README.md

 }
 ```

 We're aren't done just yet!
 You want to use JSONP.
-You guess it, we are using the same system as ipinfo.io's.
+You guessed it, we are using the same system as ipinfo.io's.
 Just provide a `callback` parameter to your GET request.

 ```
 $ curl "ip.zxq.co/8.8.8.8?pretty=1&callback=myFancyFunction"